lightning/bolts/09-features.md

 ## Assigned `globalfeatures` flags

-[ FIXME: Are there currently no globalfeatures flags?
-If so, we should note that. ]
+There are currently no `globalfeatures` flags.

 ## Requirements